Efficient and robust methods for causally interpretable meta-analysis: transporting inferences from multiple randomized trials to a target population: Identification

 \subsection{Identification under weaker conditions}

 Practitioners of meta-analysis believe that by combining evidence from multiple randomized trials it should be possible to draw inferences about target populations that are -- in some vague sense -- broader than the population underlying each randomized trial.
-To give a concrete example: suppose that we have data from two trials of the same anti-hypertensive medications, one recruiting individuals with mild hypertension and the other recruiting individuals with severe hypertension.
-Suppose also that our target population consists of individuals with both mild and severe disease and that effectiveness varies by disease severity.
+To give a concrete example: suppose that we have data from two trials of the same medications, one recruiting individuals with mild disease and the other recruiting individuals with severe disease.
+Suppose also that our target population includes some individuals with mild and some with severe disease and that effectiveness varies by disease severity.
 Intuition suggests that if inferences are ``transportable'' from each of the two trials to each subset of the target population defined by disease severity, then it should be possible to draw some conclusions about treatment effectiveness in the target population.
-Yet, condition \emph{A4} requires ``adjustment'' for differences in disease severity between the trials and the target population \emph{and} condition \emph{A5} is grossly violated (e.g., individuals with mild hypertension have zero probability of participating in one of the two trials).
+Yet, in this setting, condition \emph{A5} is grossly violated (e.g., individuals with mild disease have zero probability of participating in one of the two trials).
 In the following two sub-sections, we give identification results that rely on weaker identifiability conditions and capture the intuition that when combining evidence from multiple trials we can draw inferences about target populations that are broader than the population underlying each randomized trial.